Skip to main content

 PSYC 421.
 Diversity Psychology.
 3 Credits.

 Origins and consequences of psychological differences among individual and groups with special emphasis on sex differences and racial differences.
-Prerequisites: PSYC 111, PSYC 241, and PSYC 250 or consent of instructor.
-S, even years.
+Prerequisite: PSYC 111, PSYC 241, and PSYC 250 or consent of instructor.
+S, odd years.

 SOC 250.
 Diversity in American Society.
 3 Credits.

 Students will explore diverse American identities through the intersections of race, ethnicity, gender, social class, sexual orientation, age, and disability status.
 Theories of intergroup relations, prejudice and discrimination are covered.
-F.
+F,S.

 COUN 250.
 Dialogue on U.S. Diversity.
 3 Credits.